conradwt/scylla-example-using-ruby/README.md

-# Scylla Example Using Rails
+# Scylla Example Using Ruby

-The purpose of this step by step tutorial is to provide a very simple example of configuring and using Scylla database engine with the Rails web framework for development.
+The purpose of this step by step tutorial is to provide a very simple example of configuring and using Scylla database engine with the Ruby Language.

 ## Requirements